Course

 The focus of the course is on how risk, societal safety, and security relate to the philosophy of social science.

 The course provides a historical overview and introduces fundamental concepts in the philosophy of social science, risk, risk governance, and societal safety and security.
-Topics covered include the main principles of the philosophy of social science, modernity, the risk society, governmentality, safety, and ethical dilemmas associated with risk and risk governance.
-The course also addresses ethics in risk management and risk governance, as well as general ethical norms.
-Furthermore, it discusses dilemmas in applying precautionary principles in societal safety and security, along with generic and practical trade-offs between liberty and safety/security.
+Topics covered include key principles of the philosophy of social science, modernity, the risk society, governmentality, safety, and ethical dilemmas associated with risk and risk governance.
+The course also addresses ethics in risk management and risk governance, as well as general ethical principles.
+Furthermore, it discusses dilemmas in applying the precautionary principle in societal safety and security, along with both general and practical trade-offs between liberty and safety/security.

 The course offers an overview of different approaches to risk and societal safety related to philosophical foundations.
 Issues covered include: